Heaventools

 Validate the Identity of the Software Publisher

 The Authenticode Digital Signature Viewer lets you view the certificate-based digital signature of an executable file, validate the identity of the software publisher, and verify that the signature of a PE file is valid and has been applied properly, and that it wasn't tampered with after it was signed.
-You can also save the signature information to a text file.
+Furthermore, you have the option to save the signature details in a text file.

 Digital Signature Viewer